Go-To-Market (GTM) Philosophy: Beyond the Pipeline

 • Know that buyers pick vendors from memory, not from comparing feature lists

-• Understand great marketing feels like empathy, not interruption
+• Understand great GTM feels like empathy, not interruption

-• Accept that today's marketing builds tomorrow's pipeline, not today's
+• Accept that today's GTM builds tomorrow's pipeline, not today's

 • See that brand familiarity drives sales more than perfect targeting ever will

-• Challenge the myth that every marketing dollar needs to show immediate ROI
+• Challenge the myth that every GTM dollar needs to show immediate ROI

 If this perspective aligns with your thinking and you prioritize long-term market presence over short-term metrics, I will be happy to have a chat and explore how these principles could work for your organization.